marknelsonengineer-sp23/sre_lab4_memscan/README.md

 #### Memscan 2.0
 Memscan 1.0 is an assignment for my Software Reverse Engineering class.
-Memscan 2.0 is my own project designed to explore some of the details of modern memory management in Linux.
+Memscan 2.0 is my own project designed to explore some details of modern memory management in Linux.
 Memscan 2.0 has _**a lot**_ more options than earlier versions.